Lorem Ipsum

 DEMO-5 NOVA

 NOVA will be the final demonstrator before the spaceplane.
 The main purpose is the demonstration of safe and repeatable rocket-powered supersonic flight capability at high altitudes, while fulfilling the full regulatory framework required for airport-based operation.
-The first flight is planned for early 2024.
+The first flight is planned for 2025.

 • 4 x kerosene-fed jet turbines